-Salary Increases 3.25 percent, average, including inflation Investment Rate of Return 7.00 percent, net of pension plan investment expense, including inflation
+Salary Increases 3.25 percent, average, including inflation Investment Rate of Return 6.90 percent, net of pension plan investment expense, including inflation

-Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
+Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018.
+This is a change from the prior year mortality assumption which was based on the Generational RP-2000 with Projection Scale BB tables.

-The actuarial assumptions used in the July 1, 2018, valuation were based on the results of an actuarial experience study for the period July 1, 2008, through June 30, 2013.
+The actuarial assumptions used in the July 1, 2019, valuation were based on the results of an actuarial experience study for the period July 1, 2013, through June 30, 2018.